-Figure 4: Car-to-car compatibility
+Figure 6: Car-to-car compatibility

-Many new cars can absorb their own kinetic energy in their frontal structures in crashes, so avoiding significant passenger compartment intrusion.
+Many new cars can absorb their own kinetic energy in their frontal structures in accidents, so avoiding significant passenger compartment intrusion.
 But when cars of different stiffness hit each other, the stiffer car overloads and crushes the weaker car.
+There is a link between vehicle stiffness and vehicle mass.
+Since heavier cars undergo the same crash test requirements as lighter vehicles, their structures need to be stiff enough to maintain crash performance of a heavier mass.
+In that respect, self-protection is achieved at the expense of partner protection, when that partner is a lighter vehicle.
 When a car impacts with another, the stiff structures need to interact to minimise injury.
 There is currently no control of the relative stiffness of the fronts of different models of car.
 For example, there's a need to reconcile sports utility vehicles with smaller passenger cars, which form the majority of vehicles on Europe's roads.
 The question of geometry and matching of structures is also important to provide better compatibility, and avoid override/underride of different vehicles and objects.
-The EEVC is developing test procedures to improve car-to-car compatibility for both front-to-front and front-to-side crashes and an EU-funded research programme is coordinating international research.
+The EEVC is developing test procedures to improve car-to-car compatibility for both front-to-front and front-to-side accidents and an EUfunded research programme is coordinating international research.

-Figure 5: Car to roadside objects
+Figure 7: Car to roadside objects

 Impacts with roadside objects such as poles cause between 18%- 50% of car occupant deaths in EU countries.
-Current legislation only requires the use of crash tests with barriers representing car-to-car impacts.
-A side car-to-pole test protocol is used in Euro NCAP Coordination is required between the design of cars and crash protective or 'forgiving' safety barriers.
+Current legislation only requires the use of crash tests with barriers representing car-to-car impacts although a 32km/h side car-to-pole test protocol is used in Euro NCAP.
+Coordination is required between the design of cars and crash protective or 'forgiving' safety barriers.